-None of the members of our Compensation Committee (which includes Mr. King, Ms. Rider, and Ms. Ladone) and none of the members of our Compensation Committee that served during the past year (which included former directors Heath Lukatch, Loren McFarland, and Kristen Miranda) are or have at any time during the past year been an officer or employee of our Company.
-None of our Executive officers currently serves, or in the past year has served, as a member of the Board of Directors or Compensation Committee (or other board committee performing equivalent functions) of any entity that has one or more of its executive officers serving on our Board or our current Compensation Committee.
+None of the members of our Compensation Committee (which includes Ms. Ladone, Ms. Rider, and Ms. Mora) and none of the members of our Compensation Committee that served during the past year (which included Mr. King and former director Kristen Miranda) are or have at any time during the past year been an officer or employee of our Company.
+None of our executive officers currently serves, or in the past year has served, as a member of the Board of Directors or Compensation Committee (or other board committee performing equivalent functions) of any entity that has one or more of its executive officers serving on our Board or our current Compensation Committee.